lkmklsmn/SplicER/README.md

 A set of constituitive junctions for the hg19 human and mm9 mouse genomes can be found in the junctionfiles folder.

-I am currently configuring this github page and code will be posted soon.
 This tool was first presented as a poster at the American Society of Human Genetics conference in Baltimore in 2015.
 A PDF file of this poster is included.